mojontwins/MK1/docs/tutorial-cap02.md

 ```
     $ src\utils\ts2bin.exe
-    ts2bin v0.3 20191202 ~ Usage:
+   ts2bin v0.4 20200119 ~ Usage:

-    $ ts2bin font.png/nofont work.png/notiles ts.bin [forcezero]
+	$ ts2bin font.png/nofont work.png/notiles ts.bin defaultink

 	where:
 	   * font.png is a 256x16 file with 64 chars ascii 32-95
 	     (use 'nofont' if you don't want to include a font & gen. 192 tiles)
 	   * work.png is a 256x48 file with your 16x16 tiles
 	     (use 'notiles' if you don't want to include a tileset & gen. 64 tiles)
 	   * ts.bin is the output, 2304 bytes bin file.
-       * forcezero: adds 0 as 2nd colour when there's only one per 8x8 cell
+	   * defaultink: a number 0-7.
+Use this colour as 2nd colour if there's only
+	     one colour in a 8x8 cell
 ```

 El primer parámetro es el nombre de archivo de la fuente (incluyendo su ubicación si es necesaria), o la palabra `nofont` si sólo quieres convertir el tileset (cosa que viene bien para hacer otras cosas que no son un juego de la churrera normal).